mr9868/OpenLedger/README.md

 >
 > After VNC installed on your server, you must download VNC viewer on your monitoring device.
 You can download from [this](https://www.realvnc.com/en/connect/download/viewer)
 >
-> After that, You must connected to your VNC server. to connect you must put example : `IPaddres:5901` to connect to the VNC server
+> After that, You must connected to your VNC server. to connect you must put, example `IPaddres:5901` to connect to the VNC server
 >
 > And then open your VNC server and execute this :
 > ```